 About the park

 The 8,000 acre state park is the second largest in Oregon, after Silver Falls in the Willamette Valley.
 This part of the John Day territory is illustrated with remarkable canyons, muscular hills, and sweeping sage-covered views.
-The park is mostly undeveloped with:

 – A small 21 site primitive campground (water close by; no electricity; vault toilets); max site length is 75 feet